PandoraMedia/scooch/docs/getting_started/new_codebase.rst

     ...

-Upon instantiation, this class will be constructed and assigned to the :code:`_augmenter` attribute, so using it is simple.
+Upon instantiation of :code:`Batcher`, this class will be constructed and assigned to the :code:`_augmenter` attribute, so using it is simple.
 We can adjust the :code:`get_batch` method of :code:`Batcher` to do this:

 .. code-block:: python